How To Get Free Web Hosting for Websites: Step by Step Tutorial

 2. Managed Hosting?

 Not Free Web Hosting for Websites!
+(Recommended)

 With a managed hosting service you get your own server.
 Although you’re not allowed to have full control over it.
 However, you are allowed to manage their data via FTP or other remote management tools.
 The user is disallowed full control so that the provider can guarantee quality of service by not allowing the user to modify the server or potentially create configuration problems.
 The user typically does not own the server.
 The server is leased to the user(client).